Hafslovatnet

-Hafslovatnet is a lake in the municipality of Luster in Vestland county, Norway.
+Hafslovatnet is a lake in Luster Municipality in Vestland county, Norway.

 The lake lies at an elevation of 168 m, has a surface area of 5.97 km2, and a water volume of 130,432,000 m3.
 It serves as a reservoir for the hydroelectric power station in Årøy.
 The primary inflow of the Hafslovatnet is via the short river Soget from the lake Veitastrondsvatnet.
 The primary outflow is the river Årøyelvi, which flows south into the Barsnesfjord, an inner part of the Sogndalsfjord, which, in turn, is a northern branch of the Sognefjord.

 The eponymous village of Hafslo lies at the northern shore of the lake.
-The eastern end of the lake lies at a distance of less than 2 km from the village of Solvorn, which lies at the northern shore of the Lustrafjord.
+The eastern end of the lake lies at a distance of less than 2 km from the village of Solvorn, which lies at the northern shore of the Lustrafjorden.
 The western part of the lake lies in the bird reserve Hafslovatnet.